Lisa H. Butterfield, PhD, SITC Immediate Past President

-Howard L. Kaufman, MD, FACS, Immediate Past President
+Howard L. Kaufman, MD, FACS, Past SITC President

 Francesco M. Marincola, Past SITC President